Imperium-Development/Imperium/README.md

 You MAY:

 ```
-• Redistribute the script only in its original, unmodified form.
+• Redistribute the script only in its original, unmodified, official loadstring.
 ```

 You may NOT:

 ```
 • Modify or deobfuscate the script.
-• Sell, monetize, or paywall it.
 • Claim authorship or remove credits.
 • Re-upload edited or altered versions.
 ```